 You’ll see this reported on Form 1099-DIV.
 Short term gains and long term gains are calculated in a similar manner as you would expect, with a few changes:

 Long term capital gains distributions (reported in block 2a) are always taxable to you as long-term capital gains, regardless of how long you’ve held the fund itself.

 Short term capital gains distributions are reported as ordinary dividends on block 1a.

 Taxation of capital gains distributions occurs regardless of whether you reinvest in more shares or leave them in cash.

-The reason this might be of importance is because some mutual funds do a LOT of buying and selling, known as turnover.
-The turnover rate (the percentage of a fund’s holdings that have changed over the past year) is a common proxy to measure how often a fund turns over its holdings, and is directly related to the tax-efficiency of that fund.
+The reason this might be of importance is that some mutual funds do a LOT of buying and selling, known as turnover.
+The turnover rate (the percentage of a fund’s holdings that have changed over the past year) is a common proxy to measure how often a fund turns over its holdings and is directly related to the tax efficiency of that fund.

 If a fund is tax-efficient, then you might not have much to worry about when it comes to capital gains distributions.
 But if it has high turnover and is not tax-efficient, then those capital gains distributions could have a direct impact on your Roth conversion planning.
 When this is the case, it adds an additional layer of complexity:

 Do I sell now and trigger capital gains, or do I hold and run the risk of incurring capital gains distributions in the future?

 Consideration #7: You don’t ever have to pay capital gains on stocks that you never sell.
 However, never harvesting any capital gains can make rebalancing more difficult down the road.